-Patients suffering from sacroiliac (SI) joint pain understand the constraints this pain can place on daily activities and hobbies.
-The pain from a compressed nerve near the SI joint can cause local pain in the pelvis/lower back and radiating pain in the buttock and leg.
-This pain can worsen over time, causing a patient to experience a decrease in quality of life and limited mobility.
+Patients suffering from sacroiliac, or SI, joint pain understand the constraints this pain can place on daily activities and hobbies.
+SI joint dysfunction can cause local pain in the pelvis and lower back as well as radiating symptoms in the buttock and leg.
+This pain can worsen over time, causing a patient to experience a decrease in quality of life and mobility.

 If you are facing these symptoms, you understand the anxiety and frustration that SI joint pain can cause.
-You should consult your physician to find a treatment option before your symptoms worsen.
-Your physician can determine the cause of your SI joint pain (whether it is degenerative or from an injury) and find a treatment regimen to help treat the source of your pain.
-You will likely be recommended to begin with a conservative treatment regimen to see if a nonsurgical method can effectively treat your pain.
-However, if conservative treatments do not offer any lasting pain relief for your SI joint dysfunction, you may be recommended to undergo surgery.
+However, there are many treatment options that can help you find lasting relief.
+Your doctor can determine the underlying cause of your SI joint pain and help you develop a treatment plan.
+You will likely be recommended to begin with a course of conservative treatment to see if a nonsurgical method can effectively treat your pain.
+However if conservative treatments do not offer lasting pain relief for your SI joint dysfunction, surgery may be recommended as an option.

 - Low-impact exercise

 - Physical therapy

 While these nonsurgical treatments can effectively reduce pain for mild SI joint dysfunction, patients with moderate to severe conditions may need to undergo surgical treatment to find pain relief.
 If you have been trying conservative therapy for several months and are still suffering from chronic or debilitating pain, your doctor may recommend consulting with a specialist who can discuss your options for surgery.